 sudo apt-get install build-essential checkinstall sudo apt-get install libreadline-gplv2-dev libncursesw5-dev libssl-dev \ libsqlite3-dev tk-dev libgdbm-dev libc6-dev libbz2-dev libffi-dev zlib1g-dev

 Download Python source code using the following command from python official site.
 You can also download the latest version in place of the specified below.

 Step 3 – Compile Python Source

-Use below set of commands to compile Python source code on your system using altinstall.
+Use the below set of commands to compile Python source code on your system using the altinstall command.

 Step 4 – Check Python Version